stat133-sp19/hw-stat133-ranmeng747/workout01/report/workout01-ran-meng.md

 We need to work with numbers(very basic) now.

-3.2 Investgating Effective Shotting Percentage(ESP):
+3.2 Investgating Effective Shooting Percentage(ESP):
 ----------------------------------------------------

-The *Effective Shotting Percentage* is simply the percentage of shots that are made out of all shots.
+The *Effective Shooting Percentage* is simply the percentage of shots that are made out of all shots.
 Since players such as Curry, Durant and Thompson are all very well-known 3-point shooters, we can construct statistics of 3-points from 2-points seperately, in addition to the overall ESP.

 The data we will be using is the global data frame *shots-data* we created from the prepration stage.
 Before constructing any table, let us make sure there is no NA value: